U.S. Treasury to Help Advance Funds to Employers for Paid Sick Leave

 The bill, which the House passed early Saturday morning, would allow for two weeks of paid sick leave and up to three months of paid family and medical leave.

+Mr. Mnuchin on Sunday said the president would also be willing to consider refundable tax credits, which could get money to people more quickly.

+"If there's other ways working with Congress we can get money to people, the president will absolutely consider that," he said.

-Negotiations hit a snag late Friday when Republicans balked at some provisions over mandatory sick leave, which require companies with fewer than 500 employees to pay wages to certain workers who were exposed to coronavirus, as well as people whose family members were exposed or who faced child-care problems because of the pandemic.
+Negotiations over the House bill hit a snag late Friday when Republicans balked at some provisions over mandatory sick leave, which require companies with fewer than 500 employees to pay wages to certain workers who were exposed to coronavirus, as well as people whose family members were exposed or who faced child-care problems because of the pandemic.

 Some GOP lawmakers were especially worried about small businesses that could face cash-flow problems, even if the costs of paid leave were reimbursed later through a tax credit.
 In a last-minute deal, negotiators agreed to include an exemption for businesses with fewer than 50 employees, and President Trump instructed Mr. Mnuchin and Labor Secretary Eugene Scalia to propose regulations to ensure the legislation doesn't hurt small businesses.